szilard/datascience-latency/README.md

 It would be interesting to do some more thinking in terms of #operations (FLOPS), CPU or memory bound (memory bandwidth), multicore, L1,L2,L3 caches, pipelining etc. for the above 4 classes of analytical tasks.
-It would be also great to do some instrumentation and to measure/see the inner workings.
+It would be also great to do some instrumentation and to measure/see the inner workings at this level.

+It might be helpful to verify whether the distributed systems that are best performant on single-node as well scale linearly or not, in which case one can talk about CPU time per datasize per node.

-It would be also instructive to think about these for distributed systems, especially for the "big data" tools (though in most "big data" architectures like Hadoop or Spark the JVM etc. makes this harder).
+It would be also instructive to think about the previously mentioned harware/software characteristics also for the distributed systems (adding networking), though for "big data" architectures like Hadoop or Spark the JVM-layer etc. makes this harder).

 It could be interesting to extend this project to some more specialized analytical tasks e.g. text processing, graph processing (networks), recommendation systems etc.